CrabAss/dCollab/README.md

 Copyright (c) 2020 CrabAss.

-dCollab is licensed under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
-For details, please refer to COPYING.
+dCollab is licensed under MIT License.
+For details, please refer to `LICENSE`.